College of Natural Sciences and Mathematics

 The College of Natural Sciences and Mathematics emphasizes hands on experience and interaction with professors.
 Students in the classroom have access to state-of-the art instruments and unique facilities such as the two-story anechoic chamber for measuring sound and the well field for monitoring ground water.
 The College offers strong academic programs in Biological Sciences, Chemistry, Geography, Geology, Mathematics and Statistics, and Physics and Astronomy.

-The College's six academic departments collectively offer 13 baccalaureate degree programs, six minor concentrations, five teaching credential programs, three certificate programs, and five Master's degree programs, including the Professional Science Master's.
+The College's six academic departments collectively offer thirteen baccalaureate degree programs, eight minor concentrations, four teaching credential programs, four certificate programs, and six Master's degree programs, including the Professional Science Master's.
 Unique strengths of programs within the College include the following:

 The Department of Biological Sciences offers a wide array of educational opportunities in biology.
 Students may enroll in programs designed to give broad training across the biological sciences and earn a Bachelor of Arts or Bachelor of Science degree in General Biology.
 Students wishing to specialize in a sub-discipline of biology may enroll in several concentrations within the Bachelor of Science Program.
 Available concentrations include Biomedical Sciences, Cell and Molecular Biology, Clinical Laboratory Science, Forensic Biology, Microbiology, and Ecology, Evolution and Conservation.
 The Department also offers the Minor in Biological Sciences to students from other Departments.
 The location of Sacramento State is ideal for diverse field trip experiences from the Sierra to the Pacific as well as both laboratory and field internship opportunities with County, State, and Federal agencies.
 The Department also offers state-of-the-art laboratory facilities including students access to the Advanced Cell Analysis Laboratory, the Center for Interdisciplinary Molecular Biology, and Moss Landing Marine Laboratory.